 The Group views the degree of usage of each of their services by users as important management indicators in determining estimations of income and expenses.
 However, in the rapidly changing environment of the Company's business based on the Internet, it is difficult to establish specific criteria on a rate of growth or change in these indicators.
-Accordingly, we announce our performance range estimates for the next quarter.
+Accordingly, we limit our performance estimates to revenue and operating income of performance range estimates for the next quarter.

-Consolidated Performance Estimates for the Fourth Quarter of the Fiscal Year Ending March 31, 2015 (January 1, 2015 to March 31, 2015)
+Consolidated Performance Estimates for the Third Quarter of the Fiscal Year Ending March 31, 2015 (October 1, 2014 to December 31, 2014)